jpmeijers/RN2483-Arduino-Library/README.md

 # RN2483-Arduino-Library
 Arduino C++ code to communicate with a Microchip RN2483 module

+# Installation
+At the top of this website (https://github.com/jpmeijers/RN2483-Arduino-Library), choose Clone or download -> Download ZIP.

+Follow the instructions on https://www.arduino.cc/en/Guide/Libraries to import this library into your Arduino IDE.

 # Examples
 Examples with this library are meant to be used to contribute to TTN Mapper.